 A: Currently, there is no public market for our common stock.
 Subject to the consummation of the Spin-Off, we expect to list our Series A common stock and our Series B common stock on the Nasdaq Global Select Market under the symbols "LMCA" and "LMCB," respectively, which are the current trading symbols for Liberty Media's Series A and Series B Liberty Capital common stock, respectively.
+The approval of Nasdaq for the listing of our common stock is a condition to the Spin-Off, which may be waived by the Liberty Media board of directors in its sole discretion.

 We expect that our common stock will begin trading on the first trading day following the distribution date.
-For a short period of time following the Spin-Off, our common stock will trade under temporary trading symbols, which will be announced by press release once available.
+We expect our common stock to trade under temporary trading symbols for no more than 30 days following the Spin-Off, beginning on the first day of trading following the distribution date, so as to avoid market confusion once our common stock begins trading under Liberty Media's current trading symbols.
+These temporary symbols will be announced by press release once available.
 We cannot predict the trading prices for our common stock when such trading begins.